 Did you know that you can use your Medicare coverage to fight obesity?
 Your coverage includes obesity screenings, counseling sessions, nutritionists, and qualified dietitians.
 It may even include gym membership discounts.
 If you think eating well and exercising is too expensive, think again: your Medicare plan can cover it!

 Medicare Part B Weight Management Services

-Since obesity is a classified as a disease, Medicare Part B covers it like any other ailment.
-It all starts with your “Welcome to Medicare” visit when you first enroll, and it continues with your yearly wellness visits.
+Since obesity is classified as a disease, Medicare Part B covers it like any other ailment.
+It all starts with your “Welcome to Medicare” annual wellness visit when you first enroll, and it continues with your yearly wellness visits.
 At your appointments, your doctor should check your height, weight, blood pressure, and BMI – all things that can help your doctor diagnose you with obesity and provide proper treatment.
 These appointments do not require cost-sharing.

 If your doctor considers you at risk for obesity, you may be eligible for preventative counseling and even appointments with a nutritionist.
 Medicare Part B can cover medically necessary counseling and nutrition therapy.

 Obesity commonly leads to heart disease.
 Medicare Part B covers cardiac rehabilitation (exercise, education, and counseling) for those who have had a heart attack, heart failure, or a related surgery.

 Your doctor may recommend that you see a nutritionist or dietician.

 Be careful when choosing a nutritionist or dietitian, because Medicare does not cover all of them.
 For Part B to cover this service, you must medically require it, and the nutritionist or dietitian must accept Medicare assignment.
 Medicare only covers trained nutritionists under Part B as MNT (medical nutrition therapy).
 Any patient who has diabetes, kidney disease, or has had a kidney transplant is eligible based on medical need.

 Obesity Screenings & Counseling